eharrow/eharrow.github.io/_posts/2016-01-08-centos-portforwading-iptables.md

 unix  2      [ ACC ]     STREAM     LISTENING     10584  private/scache
 ```
 <!--break-->
 That is not the problem then.
 Further investigation using `sudo tcpdump -i any not port 22` showed requests coming in and yet no response in the browser.

 The issue turns out to be that the base centos image has iptables set up to stop it.

-`sudo iptable -F` resolved it and now outbound responses are routed back.
+`sudo iptables -F` resolved it and now outbound responses are routed back.

 Note that this does not affect a base Ubuntu image.